sanjayamirthraj/eigengames/README.md

 We have the brains of the operation with our custom algorithms, and we look to speed up ETH

-### 1. Implementing our custom algorithm through an Alternative Layer 1 (Alt-L1) Implementation -- EIGENChain

-Our first approach involves creating a complete alternative Layer 1 blockchain that natively supports parallel transaction execution.
-This implementation:

-- Uses custom consensus mechanisms optimized for parallel processing
-- Incorporates parallel execution directly into the block production pipeline
-- Features native support for transaction dependency analysis and grouping
-- Provides built-in mempool organization for efficient batching
-- Includes specialized validator logic to ensure consistency across parallel executions

-The Alt-L1 approach gives us complete freedom to optimize the entire blockchain stack for parallelism, from transaction submission to block production and validation.

-### 2. Custom Client Implementation

 Our second approach involves creating a custom client implementation that works within the existing ecosystem through an Ethereum Improvement Proposal (EIP).
 This implementation introduces parallel execution capabilities through specialized transaction types